Skip to main content

 Why you don't need to spend more than £350 on a mobile phone

-In a recent survey* of Which? members, the greatest primary consideration when buying a new phone was price - specifically models under £350.
+Which? members have told us* the greatest primary consideration when buying a new phone is price, specifically models under £350.
 37% often or always prioritise spending less than this on their next handset.

 But do you really get value at this price?
 Our expert testing says yes, but it depends on what you're happy to compromise on.
 Once you know that, you can find the right device in this busy part of the market.

-We've rounded up the best Android phone and Sim-only deals, and best iPhone deals this Black Friday so you don't have to.
+We've rounded up the best Android phone and Sim-only deals, and best iPhone deals, so you don't have to.

 Battery life on cheap phones

-Manufacturers don't talk about upgraded batteries much when they launch their new phones, but it's frustrating having to charge your handset all the time.
+Manufacturers don't talk about upgraded batteries much when they launch their new phones, but it's frustrating having to charge your handset more than once a day.
 Choosing a phone with a long battery life is often or always a consideration for 45% of the Which? members we surveyed*.

-Which? tests reveal that phones under £350 are in fact more likely to have longer battery lives than ones over £350.
-In our lab testing we use a robot arm to replicate how most people typically use their smartphone through the day to see how long the phone should last.
-In the past year, the best battery lasted over 43 hours in our testing, and the worst only 18 hours, and would cost you over £1,000 to buy.
+It might surprise you to hear that Which? tests show phones under £350 are in fact more likely to have longer battery lives than those over £350.
+In our labs we use a robot arm to replicate how most people typically use their smartphones throughout the day.
+In the past year, the best battery lasted over 56 hours at typical brightness (300 nits) in our testing, and the worst only 28 hours.
+While the second worst costs almost £1,000 to buy.

 Want to see all our Best Buy and Great Value phones?
 Head to our smartphone reviews.